internet-sicherheit/eco-blockchain-governance/technical/0006-node-software-requirements/README.md

 * Usage and configuration of OS-level software firewall

-We can look at the [Steward Technical and Orgnaizatoinal Policies](https://sovrin.org/wp-content/uploads/Steward-Technical-and-Organizational-Policies-V2.pdf) as an example implementation:
+We can look at the [Sovrin Steward Technical and Orgnaizatoinal Policies](https://sovrin.org/wp-content/uploads/Steward-Technical-and-Organizational-Policies-V2.pdf) as an example implementation:

 > * If a Node is run on a VM, the Steward:
 >   * MUST run on a mainstream hypervisor that receives timely patches from its vendor or community.